moq-wg/moq-transport/draft-lcurley-warp.md

 Track URI = "moq" "://" Track Namespace  "/"  Track Name
 ~~~~~~~~~~~~~~~

-"Track Namespace" MUST identify a globaly unique identifier, such as domain name or IANA PEN or something equivalent.
+"Track Namespace" MUST identify a globaly unique identifier, such as domain name or something equivalent.
 This is followed by the application context specific "Track Name", encoded as an opaque string.

 ~~~
 Example: 1